amcberkes/Decarbonisation_UK_residential_bidirectional_charging/README.md

 ## Overview

 This code repository provides the implementation and analysis for the study on the deep decarbonisation of the UK residential sector through bidirectional EV (Electric Vehicle) charging.

-As climate-induced changes increasingly impact energy consumption patterns, understanding the integration and benefits of sustainable technologies is essential for achieving carbon neutrality and enhancing energy resilience.
+The synergy between residential solar photovoltaic systems and electric vehicles parked at home can substantially reduce a household’s operational expenditure, capital expenditure, and payback time, as well as its CO2 emissions.
+These benefits are dramatically improved when an electric vehicle is allowed to discharge energy into the home (i.e., with bidirectional charging).
+We find that while individually each element contributes to significant cost savings and decarbonisation, their simultaneous adoption has significant additional benefits.
+For example, the system payback-time decreases from 14 to 2 years and household carbon emissions are reduced by up to 66%.
+Additional co-benefits include improved grid resilience and increased energy independence.
+Furthermore, at the national level, 90% adoption of bidirectional charging could reduce the UK’s CO2 emissions by 13 million tonnes annually, corresponding to a 55% decrease in current electricity and vehicle use emissions.
+We therefore urge policy makers and regulators to encourage its rapid adoption.

 ## Package Requirements